rackerlabs/scantron/README.md

 * `ansible-playbooks/hosts`

-### Master Installation
+### Console Installation

-The recommendation is to deploy Master first.
+The recommendation is to deploy the console first.

-#### Update Master Ansible Variables
+#### Update Console Ansible Variables

 Edit any variables in these files before running playbook:

 * `ansible-playbooks/group_vars/all`

-If you plan on utilizing the same API key across all agents (not recommended, but easier for automated deployments), change `utilize_static_api_token_across_agents` to `True`.
-This prevents you from having to log into each agent and update `agent_config.json` with the corresponding API key.
-The `group_vars/static_api_key` will be created by the Master ansible playbook.
-The Ansible agent playbook will autofill the `agent_config.json.j2` template with the API key found in `group_vars/static_api_key`.
+If you plan on utilizing the same API key across all engines (not recommended, but easier for automated deployments), change `utilize_static_api_token_across_engines` to `True`.
+This prevents you from having to log into each engine and update `engine_config.json` with the corresponding API key.
+The `group_vars/static_api_key` will be created by the the console ansible playbook.
+The Ansible engine playbook will autofill the `engine_config.json.j2` template with the API key found in `group_vars/static_api_key`.

-**WARNING**: The `agent_config.json.j2` will generate a random `scan_agent` (e.g., `agent-847623`), so if you deploy more than 1 agent, you won't run into complications with agent name collisions.
-You will, however, need to add create the user on Master, since Master returns scheduled jobs to the agent based off the agent's name!
+**WARNING**: The `engine_config.json.j2` will generate a random `scan_engine` (e.g., `engine-847623`), so if you deploy more than 1 engine, you won't run into complications with engine name collisions.
+You will, however, need to add create the user on the console, since the console returns scheduled jobs to the engine based off the engine's name!

-Rename `master/scantron_secrets.json.empty` to `master/scantron_secrets.json` (should be done for you by `initial_setup.sh`)
+Rename `console/scantron_secrets.json.empty` to `console/scantron_secrets.json` (should be done for you by `initial_setup.sh`)

-#### Update Master Secrets Variables
+#### Update Console Secrets Variables

-Update all the values `master/scantron_secrets.json` if you do not like ones generated using `initial_setup.sh`.
+Update all the values `console/scantron_secrets.json` if you do not like ones generated using `initial_setup.sh`.
 Only the `production` values are used.

 * All Scantron Django passwords have a minimum password length of 12.